sathyajordao/wlw_esp32s2_server/README.md

 ## How to use the example

 ### Hardware Required
-PC + USB Serial adapter connected to USB port + Espressif ESP32-S2 development board + SHT40 with required passive components and connected to to specified pins on development board (see below for more information).
+PC + USB Serial adapter connected to USB port + Espressif ESP32-S2 development board + 7-segment display LEDs + SHT40 with required passive components and connected to to specified pins on development board (see below for more information).

-The ESP32S2DEVKITM development board ESP32-S2-MINI-1 is used for this example below but other similar chips/boards can be used as well.
+The ESP32S2DEVKITM development board ESP32-S2-MINI-1 is used for this example, but other similar chips/boards can be used as well.

+The 7-segment display LEDs are connected to GPIO pins of the development board.
+For the exact pin configuration see the pin definitions in the .ino file.

 The typical usage of the SHT4x is shown below.